 What's the difference between an MEM and an MBA?

-The New Mexico Institute of Mining and Technology (New Mexico Tech; NMT) MEM program differs substantially from a conventional MBA program.
+New Mexico Tech’s MEM program differs substantially from a conventional MBA program

 These differences may be generally summarized as follows: